mum0n/model_size/docs/size_structured_model_snowcrab.md

 \end{align*}$$

-The utility of this simple result is that the ratio of posterior probabilities provides a means of re-scaling the number of observations to an expected number that respects the model-derived estimates of each individual's sampling environment as well as that of the embedding larger areal unit/stratum.
-In other words, this weight can then be applied directly to each observation to construct a size frequency distribution that respects the joint distribution of all model structure annd parameters!
+The utility of this simple result is that the ratio of posterior samples of these probabilities provides a means of re-scaling the number of observations to an expected number that respects the model-derived estimates of each individual's sampling environment as well as that of the embedding larger areal unit/stratum while carrying forward the joint error distributions of all factors being considered.
+In other words, this weight can be used to construct a size frequency distribution that respects the joint distribution of all model structure and parameters!

 In what follows we estimate these weighting factors and apply them to obtain such "model-based" estimates of size structure.
-The caveat that needs to be emphasized being that a model is never perefect and can always be improved.
+The caveat that needs to be emphasized being that a model is never perfect and can always be improved.